Rationally connected varieties over the maximally unramified extension of p-adic fields: Model Theory and Algebraic Geometry

-To conclude Theorem \ref{thm_main} from this proposition we will develop some basic algebraic geometry over a general ultraproduct of fields $F = \prod_{i \in S}F_{i}/\Sigma$.
-Similar constructions can be found in papers of Arapura \cite{Ar} and Schoutens \cite{Schoutens}.
+Next, we develop some basic algebraic geometry over a general ultraproduct of fields $F = \prod_{i \in S}F_{i}/\Sigma$ of characteristic zero.
 Suppose we are given a scheme $X$ of finite type over $F$.
 There is a natural process to obtain schemes $X_{i}$ of finite type over $F_{i}$, and for almost every $i \in S$, $X_{i}$ is nicely related to $X$.
 However, the $X_{i}$ are not unique.

 Let's assume first that $X$ is an affine scheme corresponding to the $F$-algebra

 Suppose that $f_1,\ldots, f_k$ are generators for $I(X)$.
 We may write each generator as

 Let $(a_{j,I}^{i})_{i\in S} \in \prod_{i \in S} F_{i}$ be a representative for $a_{j,I}$.
 Setting